-The ability to serve low income people in need depends on federal appropriations.
-NLIHC monitors the federal budget process and advocates for the highest possible allocation of resources at HUD and the USDA Rural Housing Service to support affordable housing and community development.
+Expanding resources available to help people with the lowest incomes find and maintain safe, stable, affordable, accessible housing depends on increasing federal appropriations.
+NLIHC monitors the federal budget process and advocates for the highest possible allocation of resources at HUD and the USDA Rural Housing Service to support deeply affordable housing and homelessness resources.

 Budget Analysis for Fiscal Year 2023

 NLIHC FY23 Budget Chart for Key HUD Programs (Updated 12/19/22)

 - Analysis of Final FY23 HUD Spending Bill

 - Analysis of President Biden's FY23 Budget Request

 - Analysis of the House FY23 HUD Budget Proposal

 - Analysis of the Senate FY23 HUD Budget Proposal